 We also post anticipated energy control and current and recent energy control information on our website.

 When is direct energy control used?

 Energy control most often is required during:

 - Periods of high demand.
 When a large number of our customers use a lot of electrical devices at the same time.
 These periods historically have occurred during extreme weather conditions.
-Just think of those frigid winter days when your heating system runs often—or those hot and humid summer afternoons when your air-conditioning system is running to cool your home or business.

 - Testing or system maintenance.
 For example, while our crews are restoring power after a storm.

 - Periods of high-priced wholesale energy.
 At times we may need to buy energy to supplement or replace the power that our own generation resources produce.
 If energy on the wholesale market is selling at higher prices, we control to reduce demand and to control costs—which helps to keep our energy prices affordable for all our customers.